Scott Thomas (TV personality)

 Scott Alexander Thomas (born 11 August 1988) is an English television personality, known for appearing on the second series of the ITV2 reality series Love Island (2016), and later returned to compete in the spin-off series Love Island: All Stars (2025).

-Life and career
+Early life

 Scott Alexander Thomas was born on 11 August 1988 in Salford, Greater Manchester, England.

+Career

-He is the twin brother of actor Adam Thomas, who is known for appearing in Waterloo Road and Emmerdale, and the younger brother of Coronation Street actor Ryan Thomas.
-He is of English, Indian and Caribbean heritage.
-His paternal grandfather is from Mumbai, India, and emigrated to Manchester, England, in 1947.
-His paternal great-grandmother was a West Indian who had Caribbean ancestry.
-In June 2016, Thomas was announced as one of the contestants on the second series of Love Island.
+In June 2016, Thomas was announced as one of the contestants on the series 2 of Love Island.
 Throughout the series, Thomas coupled up with Zara Holland on the first day, before coupling up with Kady McDermott, whom he reached the final alongside and finished in third place.
 During the series, they entered a relationship and dated for a year before splitting up in August 2017.